 Hunting was a very important part of the Native American lifestyle.
 This provided the tribes with a plentiful supply of food that could also be preserved.

-The typical foods that would have been preserved by the Native American are similar to the foods that are often preserved today.
+The typical foods that would have been preserved by the Native Americans are similar to the ones that are often preserved on today’s homesteads:

 - Berries, fruit, nuts, corn, squash

 - Animals (including buffalo, elk, and deer along with more unusual meats like porcupines, and snakes)